 I thought that if I just paced myself, I could keep up with all of it.

 Well turns out, it is impossible to do all of those things at once and not have a few emotional breakdowns.

-Towards the end of the year, I had started writing “30 Days to Inner Peace”.
-This was a project that I needed myself, as much as I did want it to help others as well.
-I realized how worn I was, and how strung out I felt all the time.
-That led to me feeling like I didn’t have direction, like I was failing at everything, and that I had no control in my life.
+I started to realize how worn I was, and how strung out I felt all the time.
+That led to me feeling like I didn’t have direction like I was failing at everything, and that I had no control in my life.

 7 Self Improvement tips for a simpler life

 How can learning self improvement skills really change your life, AND help you to simplify your life?
 Creating good habits and really knowing yourself and how you handle things is a good step in the right direction.
 Here are 7 Self Improvement tips you can try right now, and start your path to a simpler life.

 1. Realize that you are in charge of your own happiness